chetantestaccount/branchtesting/README.md

 # branchtesting
 Test
-This line is written by NIschi
+This line is written by Rijesh
 TEstasdasdasdadadadadad
 ```Line 3
 Demoing to Nischi